-The Folger Shakespeare Library, home to the world’s largest Shakespeare collection, brings Macbeth to life with this new full-length, full-cast dramatic recording of its definitive Folger Edition.
+The Folger Shakespeare Library, home to the world’s largest Shakespeare collection, brings Julius Caesar to life with this new full-length, full-cast dramatic recording of its definitive Folger Edition.

-This new full-cast recording—based on the most respected edition of Shakespeare’s classic—expertly produced by the Folger Theatre, is perfect for students, teachers, and the everyday listener.
+This new unabridged audio recording of the well-respected edition of Shakespeare’s classic—expertly produced by the Folger Theatre—is perfect for students, teachers, and the everyday listener.

 William Shakespeare was born in April 1564 in the town of Stratford-upon-Avon, on England’s Avon River.
 When he was eighteen, he married Anne Hathaway.
 The couple had three children—an older daughter Susanna and twins, Judith and Hamnet.
 Hamnet, Shakespeare’s only son, died in childhood.
 The bulk of Shakespeare’s working life was spent in the theater world of London, where he established himself professionally by the early 1590s.
 He enjoyed success not only as a playwright and poet, but also as an actor and shareholder in an acting company.
 Although some think that sometime between 1610 and 1613 Shakespeare retired from the theater and returned home to Stratford, where he died in 1616, others believe that he may have continued to work in London until close to his death.